Wavelength-distance from a point on a wave to the same corresponding point on the nest wave.

 KINETIC ENERGY

-.Kinetic Energy exists whenever an object which has mass is in motion with some velocity.
+.Kinetic Energy exists whenever an object which has mass is in motion with some velocity..Everything you see moving about has kinetic energy.

 .The greater the mass or velocity of a moving object, the more kinetic energy it has.